Joan Sutherland Theatre, Sydney Opera House

 She takes a chance on a life with Alfredo living in the country, and it seems she could be happy.
 But Alfredo's father has other ideas.
 He demands the impossible: Violetta leave Alfredo, for the sake of his family’s reputation.

 Devastated, Violetta agrees, and writes Alfredo a letter of farewell, concealing her love.

 Alfredo is heartbroken and furious, and coming face to face with her at a ball, he delivers the ultimate insult.

 Will Alfredo learn of Violetta’s undying love before she succumbs to her illness?

 Violetta has been to a sanatorium to treat her tuberculosis.
-On her return to health she throws a party to mark her re-emergence in the demi-monde under the protection of Baron Duphol.
-Her guests have just completed a long lunch and the Baron is reading the last pages of a novel by Dumas to Violetta as Flora, a rival courtesan, enters with her protector the Marquis.
+On her return to health she throws a party to mark her re-emergence in the demi-monde under the protection of Baron Douphol.
+Her guests have just completed a long lunch and the Baron is reading the last pages of a novel by Dumas to Violetta when Flora, a rival courtesan, enters with her protector the Marquis.

 Alfredo is introduced to Violetta by the decadent Gaston.
 Alfredo has begged Gaston to introduce him to Violetta.
 He has long been enthralled by her and has enquired after Violetta every day of her illness.